 Cover Image: © Ansel Adams

-Retouching negatives and prints was a norm as late as the nineties.
+Retouching photo prints and negatives was a norm as late as the nineties.
 There were no serious artists or photographers that did not get their negatives and prints retouched.
 Not Helmut Newton, not Sebastião Salgado,…not Ansel Adams.
 But today, one of the few remaining masters of retouching film negatives and prints is Katherine Gillis.
 And she’s hoping to share her skills in something that is both art and science.

 Katherine Gillis studied at Veronica Cass Academy in Florida, the place to go to get the best training at the time.
 In Santa Fe and Colorado she worked in color labs, perfecting techniques she’d been taught and developed on her own.